 Answer: “availability” means the node can deal with H.248 messages.

-9.4 Parameters for H.248/MEGACO utilization
+9.4 Parameters for H.248/MEGACO Control Association utilization

 Comment [Q.3/16]:

 H.248 defines a hierarchical PDU concept of Message, Transaction, Action and Command.
 It is unclear whether this clause relates to the H.248 Message or H.248 Transaction level?
 [The next comments supposes the Transaction level.]